 We welcome applicants from diverse backgrounds.
 We value diversity, gender equity and the representation of minority communities; women and persons from underprivileged groups are especially encouraged to apply.
 We are also accepting applications from international students.

-At minimum, students must have secured an average of 55% in their bachelor’s degree done in a related field (details on our admissions page).
-To apply, you must include the following documents: academic transcripts of your bachelor’s degree, grade XII and X board marksheets, your CV, other certificates or diplomas you would like to include, and a statement of purpose (SoP) written by you motivating why you would like to participate in the course.
-An entrance exam will also be conducted.
-Shortlisted applicants will be invited for a personal interview before the Admissions Committee.
+At a minimum, students must have secured an average of 55% in their bachelor’s degree done in a related field (details on our admissions page).
+To apply, you must include the following documents: academic transcripts of your bachelor’s degree, grade XII and X board mark sheets, your CV, other certificates or diplomas you would like to include, and a statement of purpose (SoP) written by you motivating why you would like to participate in the course.

 You can find more details on the eligibility criteria and application process on our admissions page.